chidinmajackson586-arch/bolt-usdt-BTC-flasher-software/replit.md

 # Overview

-This is a full-stack cryptocurrency transaction management application built with React on the frontend and Express.js on the backend.
-The application is branded as "Bolt Crypto Flasher" and simulates a flash transaction gateway for cryptocurrency operations, allowing users to send various cryptocurrencies across different networks with flash fee management.
+This is a production-ready web application for cryptocurrency flash transactions built with React on the frontend and Express.js on the backend.
+The application is branded as "Bolt Crypto Flasher" and provides a professional flash transaction gateway for cryptocurrency operations, allowing users to send various cryptocurrencies across different networks with advanced flash fee management and real-time balance tracking.

 ## User Preferences